rahveiz/contiki/examples/iotlab/07-radio-collision/README.md

-# MAC Collision examples
+# MAC Collision test
 =======================

-## MAC Collision examples on M3 and WSN430 nodes
+## MAC Collision test on CC2420 and CC1101 nodes
 ----------------------

-**This project contains severals tests using differents MAC layer**
+**This project contains a radio collision test using differents MAC layer**

 - NullMAC layer
 - CSMA layer
 - Default Contiki layer: ContikiMAC

+When receiving the character 'h', print the help.
+When receiving the character 'b', sends a broadcast message at maximal power.

+The report message written on the serial link contains:

+- Energy consumption (in time):
+        -LPC
+        -CPU
+        -LISTEN
+        -TRANSMIT

+-"dest;broadcast message received from:",source,"ping".

+When receiving the broadcast message, send a unicast message.

+The report message written on the serial link contains:

+-"dest;unicast message received from:",source,"pong".